We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 - Width

-Front
+Front Fit

 Related: Wonder how climbing shoes should fit?
 Give it a read!

-Back
+Back Fit

-The heel counter should secure your heel and there shouldn’t be huge gaps or tightness against the back of your heel.
+The heel counter should secure your heel, and there shouldn’t be huge gaps or tightness against the back of your heel.

+If it fits snugly, it’s a good indication that the fit is just right.
 If it’s too tight where you can barely insert your index finger or you’re forcing a way in, those sneakers are too snug, and you might need a larger size.

 Heel Slippage